Anna Eshoo: 2020

+2022

+Eshoo beat challenger Rishi Kumar in a rematch.

 Tenure

 In 2003, Eshoo was elected by her Democratic colleagues in the 108th Congress as an At-Large Democratic Whip, and she has served in that position to the present.

 On January 30, 2008, Eshoo formally endorsed U.S. Senator Barack Obama for president.

-As of October 2021, Eshoo had voted in line with Joe Biden's stated position 100% of the time.
+Eshoo voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.
+This results in a Biden Plus/Minus score of +0.4.

 Abortion

 Eshoo opposed the overturning of Roe v.
 Wade.
+In 2024, she signed an amicus brief to the consolidated cases of Moyle v.
+United States and Idaho v.
+United States urging the Supreme Court to uphold the right to medical abortions under the Emergency Medical Treatment and Active Labor Act (EMTALA).

 Biodefense

 On July 16, 2018, Eshoo introduced H.R.
 6378, the Pandemic and All Hazards Preparedness and Advancing Innovation Act (PAHPA), along with Representative Susan Brooks, Energy and Commerce Committee Chairman Greg Walden, and Ranking Member Frank Pallone.
 The September 11 attacks and the deadly anthrax attacks that followed motivated Eshoo and former Representative Richard Burr to create the original PAHPA law, which coordinated responses to public health emergencies and developed medical countermeasures.

 H.R.
 6378 improves preparedness nationwide and response for public health emergencies by speeding up research and development on medical countermeasures.
 The bill also focuses on the needs of special populations such as seniors, the disabled, and children.

 In March 2018, Eshoo and Brooks launched the Congressional Biodefense Caucus.
 Within a week, 21 members of Congress had joined.
-The caucus is "dedicated to strengthening our nation’s biodefense enterprise and national security."
+The caucus is "dedicated to strengthening our nation's biodefense enterprise and national security."
 It will focus on chemical, biological, radiological, and nuclear (CBRN) threats and pandemic outbreaks.